vampjaz/razer_blade_stealth_hackintosh/README.md

 Thunderbolt
 ----

 I have been beta testing al3x's [TbtForcePower.efi](https://github.com/al3xtjames/ThunderboltPkg) to enable the thunderbolt controller in macOS.
 Having the TB controller enabled is required to use USB-C devices in that port as well.
 I do not have any TB3 devices that I can test with, but I do have some USB-C devices and it's somewhat usable.
 See the USB section for USB-C results.
+This file is not included because it interferes with sleep.

+**Note:** in my experience, with Thunderbolt enabled in the UEFI, some Clover vector themes, like Clovy, seem to run out of memory and hang Clover.
+If you get stuck on `scan entries`, either use a legacy theme (like the Mojave4k one included in this repo) or disable Thunderbolt in the firmware.

 Battery
 ----